.400 Cor-Bon: Handguns and conversions

 Les Baer offers both his Baer 1911 Premier II 5" and Premier II Super-Tac pistols either in .400 Corbon or as a .400 Corbon and .45 ACP dual caliber combination.

 Nearly any .45 ACP pistol can be converted to utilize the .400 Cor-Bon cartridge with only a drop-in replacement barrel, and sometimes a heavier recoil spring (for 1911s this is usually an 18-20 lb. spring, although a few need a 22–24 lb. spring).
 Suitable recoil springs are easily installed when changing barrels and readily available from many gun parts suppliers, including Wolff Gunsprings.
 There is no need to buy new magazines, guide rods, or change extractors.
 Feed reliability with this cartridge improves with very stiff magazine springs, particularly in 1911 style pistols, as too light a magazine spring can cause nose dive jams when the magazine is fully loaded.

-Because the .400 Corbon operates at much lower pressures than the 10 mm, modern 1911s can be converted to it without suffering the cracked frames and slide rails that plagued the 10 mm Colt Delta Elite.
-Since a .400 Corbon conversion virtually matches the performance of the 10 mm yet does not require purchasing another handgun, some call it the "poor man's 10 mm".
-Plus, one retains the versatility of easily switching back to .45 ACP whenever you desire.
+Because the .400 Corbon operates at much lower pressures than the 10mm, modern 1911s are able to be converted to it without the cracked frames and slide rails that were problems with the 10mm Colt Delta Elite.
+Since a .400 Corbon conversion virtually matches the performance of the 10mm yet does not need of purchasing another Handgun, some call it the "poor man's 10 mm".
+Plus, the one can easily switching back to .45 ACP whenever you desire.